lazyCodes7/Medical-Image-Annotation/README.md

 # Medical-Image-Annotation
-ND project for the image-annotation for pneumonia patients
+ND project for image-annotation for pneumonia patients